 They aren’t formal.
 These books aren’t telling me what to teach my kids when to teach my kids it.
 They are more like suggestions on how to follow your child’s interest.

 We’re eclectic homeschoolers which means we draw from different resources for our education instead of using a particular curriculum.
 These books, these journals, have been a great way for us to homeschool using books and topics of our interest.

 A homeschool routine is important for us.
-School starts when my kids are finished breakfast and getting ready for the day.
-It starts with their math lessons and then moves to the subject of day.
+School starts when my kids are finished with breakfast and getting ready for the day.
+It starts with their math lessons and then moves to the subject of the day.
 That might be learning about endangered animals, and then creative writing.
-Or it might be foreign language.
+Or it might be a foreign language.